 You may find a situation where the headlights of your car can be used to throw a little light on the subject.
 Or even a lantern or flashlight may suffice.
-These create an eerie effect when photographing grave stones at night, or big old gnarly trees.
+These create an eerie effect when photographing gravestones at night, or big old gnarly trees.

 Outdoors or in, we can certainly make good use of on-camera flash, flash attachments and/or slave flash (this is a wireless flash unit that is activated remotely by either the on-camera flash, or separate flash attachment), or undoubtedly we could get ourselves some pro lighting gear, but that is quite an expense if you're just starting out.

-Sometimes the light from on-camera flash, or a separate flash unit can be a bit severe, for they can cast dark shadows to the back and/or to the side of the subject.
+Sometimes the light from the on-camera flash, or a separate flash unit can be a bit severe, for they can cast dark shadows to the back and/or to the side of the subject.
 You can lessen the severity of the light from the flash unit by diffusing it.
 This can be done by placing a piece of white tissue or a handkerchief over the flash unit.
-And to make the light from the flash more agreeable (if you have a SLR camera with a hot shoe), you can attach a sync lead (extension lead from camera hot shoe to flash unit), or bounce the flash off a white wall or ceiling.
+And to make the light from the flash more agreeable (if you have an SLR camera with a hot shoe), you can attach a sync lead (extension lead from camera hot shoe to flash unit), or bounce the flash off a white wall or ceiling.
 This will certainly give you a more shadowless lighting situation, but if the wall or ceiling is too far away, then the power and strength of the light may not be sufficient, or bright enough to provide the required amount of light for your subject.

-Another way you can achieve the "right" light indoors, and without the need of flash, is by arranging your subject by on open window or doorway, which is facing in a southerly or northerly direction, depending on if you live in the Northern Hemisphere or the Southern Hemisphere.
+Another way you can achieve the 'right' light indoors, and without the need of flash, is by arranging your subject by an open window or doorway, which is facing in a southerly or northerly direction, depending on if you live in the Northern Hemisphere or the Southern Hemisphere.
 The light should be bright, but not harsh, and try not to include the window in the shot, as the strong light in the window will provide too much light and probably blacken the scene.
 So the idea is to use just the light cast from the window and not the window itself.

-Another great light source for indoors or out, is the humble reflector.
+Another great light source for indoors or out is the humble reflector.
 You can purchase these through photographic suppliers, or you can easily make them for yourself.
 They are a simple but effective device that is used to reflect light onto your subject and they basically come in white, silver or gold.

-To make one, you only require a piece of white board.
+To make one, you only require a piece of whiteboard.
 White core flute is excellent for this.
 It is thick, but it is also lightweight and you can cut it to whatever size you want, circular or square and it is available from framing shops.

 To make a silver one, just tear off a length of aluminium cooking foil, (if you are a bloke, you may need to buy a roll, other than use up all you have in the house, otherwise you know who might not be too happy) scrunch it up a bit, then unscrunch it again, then stick it onto one side of the board, then you have a convertible, white or silver reflector.